tagtag

 Asbestos and Masonry

 Asbestos is a group of naturally occurring minerals used in insulation, fire-retardant materials, and other consumer products.
-Asbestos products are highly toxic and cause various diseases and injuries such as mesothelioma, asbestosis, ovarian cancer, and lung cancer.
+Products made with asbestos are highly toxic and cause various diseases and injuries, such as mesothelioma, asbestosis, ovarian cancer, and lung cancer.
 Though asbestos is banned in many countries and is highly regulated in America, it is still used in many products.
 It continues to cause serious harm to anyone exposed to it.
+Bricklayer asbestos exposure puts you at high risk for cancer and other diseases.

 From the 1940s through the 1980s, asbestos was widely used in new building construction and masonry work as fire-retardant insulation.
-It was also an ingredient in masonry cement, caulks, cinder blocks, and bricks.
-Construction and masonry workers working during this time would have been exposed to large amounts of asbestos.
+It also included masonry cement, caulks, cinder blocks, and bricks.
+Construction and masonry workers during this time would have been exposed to large amounts of asbestos.
 Bricklayers, chimney sweeps, tile workers, stonemasons, plumbers, and roofers actively working at this time are all at high risk of developing asbestos-related illnesses or cancer.

 How Will a Personal Injury Claim Help Me?

-We help our clients get compensation through personal injury (PI) claims and, in some cases, personal injury lawsuits.
+We help our clients get compensation through personal injury (PI) claims and sometimes personal injury lawsuits.
 A PI claim is essentially an insurance claim.
 We ask the insurance company of the party responsible for your illness to pay for the harm their customer caused.
 The goal of the process is to obtain monetary compensation for your losses, not to convict anyone of a crime.
 PI claims are handled in civil, not criminal, court.

 The process can be complicated and is best handled with the help of an experienced lawyer.
 It starts with your attorney reviewing your case to determine whether you have a legitimate way to collect compensation.
 If we believe you have a valid claim, we sign on to represent you and start building your claim.

 Your attorney will interview you for your side of the story and gather evidence and documentation to support your claim.
 Once we have enough evidence, we draft and submit a demand letter to the insurance company.
-A demand letter is a document outlining your losses and the compensation you expect in return.
+A demand letter outlines your losses and the compensation you expect in return.

 The insurance company will review and investigate your claim, and based on the outcome of their investigation, agree to pay you a settlement or deny payment.
-A settlement is a cash payment to compensate you for your losses on the condition that you drop your legal claim against their customer.
-They may offer a settlement amount that is less than what you requested to make you go away, which is often called a nuisance settlement.
+A settlement is a cash payment to compensate you for your losses if you drop your legal claim against their customer.
+They may offer a settlement amount less than you requested to make you go away, often called a nuisance settlement.

 If they deny payment or don’t offer an adequate amount, your attorney may suggest moving forward with a lawsuit in New York’s civil court.
 The vast majority of PI claims are handled with a settlement before the case goes to court.